GNSS-based Lunar Orbit and Clock Estimation With Stochastic Cloning UD Filter: Simulation Results

 The initial 1$\sigma$ uncertainties are set to \SI{1000}{m} for position and \SI{1}{m/s} for velocity.
 For the clock, the initial standard deviations are \SI{1000}{m} for clock bias, \SI{1}{m/s} for clock drift, and \SI{1}{mm/s^2} for clock acceleration.
 The initial standard deviation of the SRP coefficient is set to 20\% of its true value.
 The initial covariance is diagonal with entries equal to the squared initial standard deviations.
 The unmodeled acceleration process noise is modeled as isotropic white acceleration with spectral density $q_a=(\SI{1e-9}{m/s^2})^2$ per axis.

-For each measurement configuration, we run 50 Monte-Carlo simulations with independent realizations of the initial state perturbations and measurement errors.
+For each measurement configuration, we run 40 Monte-Carlo simulations with independent realizations of the initial state perturbations and measurement errors.
 To ensure convergence from the large initial uncertainties, performance is evaluated over the final orbit revolution (approximately 30 hours).
-We report signal-in-space error (SISE) metrics consistent with the LunaNet SRD~\cite{nasa2022srd}:
+We report SISE metrics consistent with the LunaNet SRD~\cite{nasa2022srd} as follows: